Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: Incompressible flow

 The pseudo code of the calculation process is as follows: \begin{breakablealgorithm} \end{breakablealgorithm}

 Stable results can be obtained without boundary conditions, shown in Fig. \ref{FIG:6}.
 The temperature field shifts to the right due to the flow field, and the temperature decreases due to diffusion.

-\section{Incompressible Flow}
+\section{Incompressible flow}

+Incompressible flow is a type of fluid flow in which the density of the fluid remains constant, or nearly constant, as it moves through a system.
+This means that the volume of the fluid is conserved as it flows, and the fluid is not compressed or expanded.
+Incompressible flow is a simplifying assumption that is often used in the study of fluid mechanics, as it allows for the use of simpler mathematical models and equations.

+Incompressible flow has many practical applications, including in the design of pipes, pumps, and other fluid-handling equipment, as well as in the study of aerodynamics.
+In these applications, the assumption of incompressible flow allows for the use of simpler equations and models that can be used to predict the behavior of the fluid in the system.

-As we said in section \ref{Sec3}, the shallow water flow equation is a N-S equations' deformation, and the incompressible flow is also an N-S equations' special case.
-When we discuss incompressible flow, we think that $c\to \infty $, and Eq. \eqref{eq2.1} becomes
+As discussed in Section \ref{Sec3}, the shallow water flow equation is a deformation of the N-S equations, and incompressible flow is a special case of the N-S equations.
+In the context of incompressible flow, we consider the limit as $c\to \infty$, and Eq. \eqref{eq2.1} becomes:

 Momentum conservation